Dre Campbell Farm

 10. Space Plants Properly

-The better the air circulation between plants, the less likely the fungal spores will stick around.
-Therefore, give each plant enough room so air can circulate freely.
+The better the air circulation between plants, the less likely fungal spores are to stick around.
+Therefore, give each plant enough room so that air can circulate freely.

 11. Remove Weeds